 Enjoy playing, shopping and relaxing at Anakeesta as they’ve recently undergone their largest expansion ever.
 See the Smoky Mountains from new heights by climbing the AnaVista Tower where you can see as far as Kentucky.
 The Treeventure Challenge Course is now open with fanciful treehouses connected by a net challenge course, swings and slide.
 It’s a great challenge for children and adults.
 Enjoy the many shops offering sweet treats, memorable gifts and trendy fashion pieces.
 Breathe in fresh air along the 800-foot-long Treetop Skywalk, the longest tree-based bridge in North America.

 Tennessee's only ski resort, Ober Gatlinburg provides skiing and snowboarding fun for all ages on their many slopes ranging from easy to black diamond slopes.
 Tubing and ice skating are also available.
-In the warmer months, Ober Gatlinburg has summer tubing.
+Spend your spring on the Ober mountaintop for summer tubing.
 Adjacent to the Ski Mountain Coaster, the Magic Carpet carries you and your tube to the top of the hill where you then slide down a 250-foot lane.
 Thanks to the lanes being made with synthetic materials, it feels like you are riding on layers of compact snow.

 Let the smell of apple fritters guide you to the Apple Barn & Cider Mill’s Applewood Farmhouse Restaurant or the Applewood Farmhouse Grill, which serves the same beloved dishes as the famous Farmhouse Restaurant with some lighter meals as well.
 Enjoy every morsel of southern fried chicken, old-fashioned chicken and dumplings, sugar-cured ham or slow-roasted pot roast.
 Kids can order corn dogs, grilled cheese or chicken legs.
 They also serve breakfast like ham and cheese omelets, stacks of pancakes and French toast.
 After your meal, explore the general store, candy factor, creamery, winery and cider bar.